On Thursday the 27th of April, we proudly hosted our first FABWA event of 2017.

 At large, Fiona’s story was empowering and engaging with some intriguing insights.
 Moreover, this captivating talk was delivered in the most humble way.

-Thank you to everyone following our invitation and special thanks to our principal sponsor Hall & Wilcox and for hosting this event.
-Also, special thanks to Pain et Chocolat for supplying the catering and delicious French delicacies.
+Thank you to everyone who came and a special thanks to our principal sponsor Hall & Wilcox for hosting this event.
+Also, thank you to Pain et Chocolat for supplying the catering and delicious French delicacies.